HackerHansen/AmongUsCosmetics/README.md

 If you have the money to actually buy the cosmetics, I would encourage doing so to support the devs.
 They work hard to bring us a good game :)

-The functions isRunning, ProcessIdToName, and GetModuleBase may have been copy pasted from somewhere, I've had them for a while now and can't remember if I actually wrote them or not
+The functions isRunning and ProcessIdToName may have been copy pasted from somewhere, I've had them for a while now and can't remember if I actually wrote them or not